 For the second straight year, we collected data from boutique fitness studios from around the world to help determine what differentiates top performing studios from those struggling to make ends meet each month.
 We compiled this data in our Boutique Fitness Benchmark Report to provide business owners with insightful data and recommendations to help them run a more financially fit business.

 In the report, we feature top performing studios as Thrivers, which are those making over $7,000 a month in net income.
 On the other end of the spectrum, Stragglers, are studios who are break even, or sometimes even lose money each month.
-There are several commonalities among Thrivers that have enabled them to build successful businesses.
+There are several commonalities among Thrivers that have enabled them to build successful businesses (like using the best gym software).
 One of the top commonalties is that Thrivers have a strong grasp on their finances (for a deep dive into gym finances check out our 40-page guide to Gym Financial Management).
 To build a strong financial foundation, Thrivers are doing these three things.

 1).
 Thrivers better manage their expenses

 We have a hunch that you opened a fitness business to pursue your passion for health and improve the lives of your members, not because you’re passionate about finances.
 However, running a successful business, one that will enable you to pursue your passion and serve your members for years to come, requires you to manage a budget and maintain an average monthly profit that will keep your studio thriving.
 Thrivers generate $20,791 a month in profit while Stragglers have an average monthly loss of $2,437.